Searchbreed

 See Spot & Tango

-What a Basset Hound actually costs year one
+What to budget for a Basset Hound in year one.

 Food (year one)